jigneng1/planAday/README.md

 such as searching for places, available hours on each place, finding the route path and so on.
 The application will help reduce the time spent on organizing a one

-## Prerequire for Run this proejct
+## Prerequisites for Run this proejct
-1.Flutter environment
+- Flutter Environtment

 ## How to Install this Project